r-rocha/jsPsych-in-Qualtrics/mkdocs/stop-it.md

 #### Change 6: Adding the clean up and continue functions

 When the jsPsych ends, `display_stage` and `display_stage_background` should be removed.
-Then, execulte the `clickNextButton` to simulate clicking the Next button and proceed to the next question.
+Then, the script executes the `clickNextButton` to simulate clicking the Next button and proceed to the next question.

 ```js
     on_finish: function () {